 Brenda Valentine joined the WSBTA in April 2018.
 Ms. Valentine previously served as a tax referee for the WSBTA between 2005 and 2012.
 Prior to her return to the WSBTA, Ms. Valentine served as an administrative law judge for the Washington State Department of Revenue and worked in private practice.
 Ms. Valentine graduated with a B.A. in History/Political Science from Webster University in St. Louis, Missouri.
 She earned her J.D. from the University of Missouri-Columbia.
 Ms. Valentine is licensed to practice law in Washington State.
 In addition, Ms. Valentine is authorized to practice before the United States District Court, Western District of Washington

 Kate Adams became the Executive Director of the WSBTA in September of 2015.
-She received her J.D., cum laude, from Seattle University School of Law.
-Prior to her work at the WSBTA, Ms. Adams worked as a tax policy specialist for the Washington State Department of Revenue, as an Assistant Attorney General in the revenue division, and as a private practice attorney with a focus on business and tax issues.
+Prior to her work at the WSBTA, Ms. Adams worked as a tax policy specialist for the Washington State Department of Revenue, as an Assistant Attorney General for Washington State in the Revenue Division, and as a private practice attorney with a focus on business and tax issues.
+She received her J.D., cum laude, from Seattle University School of Law in 2000.

 - Executive Projects: Marilyn First